mitrarajdeep2001/typing-speed-test-app/README.md

 - React Router DOM: Used for handling navigation and routing within the app.

 - React Hooks: Including useState, useEffect, useContext, useRef, and useMemo, to manage state, side effects, and context in a functional component.
+Also used custom hooks.

 - Styled Components: Used to style the components with CSS-in-JS, providing a modular and maintainable styling approach.